will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/README.md

 Clients are expected to reconnect on error, when providing invalid `point`s for which a server cannot find an intersection.
 Clients may send multiple [`subscribe`](./messages/client/subscribe.md) messages for different accounts, but subsequently take responsibility to coordinate server-sent events by time to their possibly differently synchronized accounts.
 When receiving a message that references a `point` that the first account has already seen, the client only applies it for its second account for example.

-#### Data Relevance for Clients

-![TODO]

-- server indexing data by credentials to optimize queries to retrieve client relevant data

 ### Versioning

 In our protocol, the client sends its list of supported versions as part of the initial [`subscribe`](./messages/client/subscribe.md) message.
 Upon receiving this information, the server selects the highest mutually supported version and associates it with the client.